Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Enterprise resource planning is an integrated and all-in-one solution that has most of the capabilities of warehouse management systems, such as tracking the course of inventory items picked, packed, and shipped.

 The primary difference between warehouse management systems and enterprise resource planning is that a WMS is a standalone system that needs support from other additional software, and ERP is an all-in-one solution.
 However, unlike warehouse management systems, ERP does not offer the optimization of inventory based on real-time information.
-ERP does not have the ability to generate reports based on historical trends and data that identify the best location for each stock item.
+ERP cannot generate reports based on historical trends and data that identify the best location for each stock item.

 Making the choice